 Installing Plugins

-2. Click Install Plugin and select the .zip file.
+2. Click Install from File and select the .zip.

-If you'd rather manage plugins yourself, you can drop them straight into the plugins folder.
-Click Open Plugins Folder in the Settings page, or go there directly:
+If you would rather manage plugin files yourself, drop them straight into the plugins folder.
+Click Open Plugins Folder in Settings, or go there directly:

 • %APPDATA%\Roaming\Joystick Diagrams\parser_plugins\